xabbu42/Master/arbeit.md

 \End{proof}

 \Begin{lcorollary} \label{dropprehist}
-For any annotation $an$ the constructed proof does not introduce any new prehistoric relations.
+For any annotation $\an$ the constructed proof does not introduce any new prehistoric relations.
 \End{lcorollary}